mohyaz11/OptimumSetupBook/manuscript/IaC.md

 > ![](images/professoroctopus.png) By automating the Tentacle bootstrapping process, you also put yourself in a position to better handle increasing load.
 With automation, you can spin up a new server in a matter of minutes rather than hours or even days.

 The bootstrap script can do so much more than install the Tentacle.
 You can also leverage applications such as Chocolatey and built-in features such as DISM to install IIS, .NET Core, SQL Server Management Objects, and so on.
-Chocolatey is an application manager which allows you to install third-party applications in an automated fashion.
-DISM, or Deployment Image Servicing and Management, is built into Windows to allow you to enable or disable features.
-For example, if you wanted to automatically configure a VM to host a .NET core application this would be a script to do so.
+Chocolatey is an application manager which lets you install third-party applications in an automated fashion.
+DISM, or Deployment Image Servicing and Management, is built into Windows to let you enable or disable features.
+For example, if you wanted to automatically configure a VM to host a .NET core application this would be a script to do so:

 ```PS
 Write-Output "Installing ASP.NET 4.5"